Punktum-dk/epp-service-specification/README.md

     - Removing obsolete information
     - Clarifying business rules
   - Added example of first poll message to a [create domain](#create_domain), indicating the pending operation
-  - Updated example of [info domain](#info-domain) response with information on the `AuthInfo` token and expiration date using the `dkhm::authInfoExDate` extension
+  - Updated example of [info domain](#info-domain) response with information on the `AuthInfo` token and expiration date using the `dkhm:authInfoExDate` extension

 - 4.1 2021-09-24
   - Added documentation for new error scenario for [create domain](#create_domain) for a registrar managed domain name, specifying other contacts than the registrant will result in an error `2306`